wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Arbitrary HTML

 While our documentation tooling offers some support for embedding arbitrary HTML, this is frowned upon.
 Only do so if there is a necessity, and if the formatting is unlikely to need updates.

+### Code example considerations
+When including code examples, particularly JavaScript or embedded HTML, it's important to follow best practices for security and accessibility.
+Here are some key considerations:

+1. Content Security Policy (CSP) Compliance
+When adding JavaScript from external sources or inline scripts, ensure CSP compliance to prevent security vulnerabilities like cross-site scripting (XSS).
+Avoid mark_safe where possible, and use format_html or external files to manage scripts securely.
+Additionally, verify that external resources are served over HTTPS and consider loading them from trusted sources or your own server where feasible.

+2. Accessibility Compliance
+Make sure that all examples are accessible and adhere to accessibility standards (e.g., WCAG).
+For interactive components, ensure proper keyboard navigation and screen reader support.
+When creating dynamic content or effects (such as animations or notifications), provide options for users to pause, stop, or adjust these features as needed.